TalentCLEF/talentclef/content/en/docs/TalentCLEF-2025/Evaluation/_index.md

 The Codabench competition links will be shared soon, and participants will be notified both here and through online communication channels.

 For local testing, an evaluation script is available in our GitHub repository.
 You can access it here: [Evaluation Script](https://github.com/TalentCLEF/talentclef25_evaluation_script).
+You can find a tutorial on the process of generating submission files and evaluating them in the Tutorials section of the [*Additional resources page*](https://talentclef.github.io/talentclef/docs/talentclef-2025/data/additional_resources/#3-tutorials)